 There were no terrorists until Bush became president.

-When Bush became president, that gave us some terrorists, because they were mad that he stole the election from the Democrats in Florida.
+When Bush became president, that gave us some terrorists because they were mad that he stole the election from the Democrats in Florida.

-Then when Bush was re-elected in 04, because the voting machines in Ohio were tampered with, that created more terrorists.
+Then when Bush was re-elected in 2004, because the voting machines in Ohio were tampered with, that created more terrorists.

-Then when Bush went in to Iraq and kicked out the dictator and got rid of the rape rooms and the torture chambers and the mass murders, uh that created more terrorists.
+Then when Bush went in to Iraq and kicked out the dictator and got rid of the rape rooms and the torture chambers and the mass murders, that created more terrorists.

 So Bush has created all this terrorism.

-Now to to follow suit, you almost have to blame Bush for what's happening in Paris.
+Now, to follow suit, you almost have to blame Bush for what's happening in Paris.

-And I don't be surprised when that happens.
+And don't be surprised when that happens.

 We'll be back after this.